Learn how to create and edit an assignment for your course via the Blackboard website.

 Learn what SafeAssign is and how to use it on the Blackboard website.

-The Blackboard website offers resources for instructors who want to use its tests and surveys features.
+The Blackboard website offers additional resources for instructors who want to use its tests and surveys features.

 Blackboard Annotate allows instructors the opportunity to grade and respond to submissions online easily and quickly, eliminating the need to use hard copies in the evaluation process.